bvandercar-vt/serato-tools/README.md

-__Includes:__
+## Includes:

-- Serato track file tag parsing and modification, including cue points, beatgrid, waveform (from https://github.com/Holzhaus/serato-tags , which appears to be no longer maintained)
+- Serato track tag parsing and modification, including cue points, track color, beatgrid, waveform, autogain, etc.
 - Serato library database parsing and modification
-- Serato crate parsing and modification (from https://github.com/sharst/seratopy)
+- Serato crate parsing and modification
-- Dynamic beatgrid analysis (from [https://github.com/heyitsmass/audio](https://github.com/heyitsmass/audio/blob/master/audio/beat_grid.py)) that can be saved to a track file.
-Rekordbox has this but Serato doesn't.
-This analyzes a non-consistent BPM across a track, such as a track with live drums, and snaps a beatgrid marker to each beat.
-Have only tested this on a few tracks, and requires some review on the generated grid markers in Serato-- but it seems to work pretty great!
+- Dynamic beatgrid analysis that can be saved to a track's beatgrid.

+## Example uses:

+**Tracks:**
+- Change hot cue's text (i.e. change to all caps; change "c" to "CHORUS", etc.)
+- Set a hot cue's text based on its color (i.e. if RED, set to "EXIT")
+- Set a track's color (i.e. if has hot cues, change to BLUE)
+- Set a piece of metadata due to a track's color (i.e. if track is green, set "grouping" to "TAGGED") (this is useful since can't create smart crates by track color in Serato)
+- Analyze a track's Dynamic Beatgrid and save it to the beatgrid Serato tag.

+**Database:**
+- Rename a file while changing its location in the database as well, so that it doesn't go missing.
+- After changing a track's metadata, modify database values for a specific track so that you don't have to "Reload Id3 Tags" in Serato, the change appears in Serato instantly.

+**Crate:**
+- Read a crate's tracks
+- Remove a track from a crate
+- Add a track to a crate

+_**Code examples are below.**_

 # Installation

 ```cmd
 pip install serato-tools
 ```

-The following deps are optional, but __must be installed based on what features you want to use__:
+The following deps are optional, but **must be installed based on what features you want to use**:

 - For getting/modifying track metadata including tags, cue points, beagrid, and waveform, must install `pip install mutagen`
 - For viewing a track's waveform, must install `pip install pillow`